Job Roles in The Construction Industry

 The Plant Operator’s job is to drive heavy machinery or (plant) around the site.
 Plant machinery moves lifts and digs materials that a person couldn’t.
 Usually, in this role, each vehicle has its operator that specialises in a specific machine.
 You operate the plant machinery as well as conducting safety tests on them and changing attachments.

 Plant Operators earn on average between £10k – £40k per year depending on their level of experience.

 You are in control of all the plant on a construction site.
 You will work with multiple projects worldwide and manage the hiring, buying and transportation of heavy machinery.

 A Plant Manager earn a salary usually between £20k – £50k.

 A Plant Mechanic’s role is to maintain and repair the plant on site.
 The construction industry has a high demand for Plant Mechanics.
 Site Managers almost always need them.
 The job requires you to be physically fit and have a good work ethic as the job is demanding physically.
-You will need to know how to use a range of tools and know-how to conduct safety checks on the machines.
+You will need to know how to use various tools and know-how to conduct safety checks on the machines.

 Career Paths in Construction

 The role requires you to have an understanding of expenses, building design and contract formats.
-You will also pick up basic skills in engineering and construction.
+You will also pick up essential skills in engineering and construction.
 You will move your way up the career ladder from Junior Estimator to Chief Estimator.

 Health, Safety and Environment